2i2c-org/team-compass/finance/accounting.md

 - - 4220 Revenues: Services
   - A parent category for this collection of services, we need this as a parent category for CS&S's system.
 - - 4221 Revenues: Services: Membership fees
-  - For recurring membership fees.
-This is the recurring part of our 3-tier menu.
+  - For recurring membership fees (the capped base fee for a General or Premier membership).
+Usage, cloud cost recovery, and service fees are tracked separately in the accounts below.
 - - 4222 Revenues: Services: Cloud cost recovery
   - For pass-through cloud costs.
 For when we pay for infrastructure on behalf of communities and then pass the costs to them.
 - - 4223 Revenues: Services: Usage fees